I adore a farmhouse kitchen table. It reminds me of simpler times when everyone gathered around the table for a family meal.

-The next day I painted the farmhouse kitchen table with Butter Cream chalky based paint.
+The next day I painted the farmhouse kitchen table with Butter Cream chalky-based paint.
 I used long strokes with my brush to create a layered look.
-I was being careful not to paint in the grooves.
+I was careful not to paint in the grooves.
 Leaving the grooves dark with the cabinet glaze will give the wood depth on the farmhouse kitchen table.

 Adding An Aged Look To The Farmhouse Kitchen Table

 If you want more of an aged look, try using Rustoleum Cabinet Glaze in Java brown and lightly brush it over the painted surface.
-Immediately after the application, I use baby wipes and blended the glaze into the paint.
-I liked the way it turned out!
+Immediately after the application, use baby wipes and blended the glaze into the paint.

 Farmhouse Kitchen Table

-Hey, thanks for hanging out with me here today.
-I love these vintage farmhouse kitchen table makeovers and adding the faux plank to the top made a huge difference in the look.
+Hey, thanks for hanging out with me today.
+I love these vintage farmhouse kitchen table makeovers, and cutting those grooves in the wood made a huge difference in the look.
 I have more I want to share with you.
 CLICK HERE if you would like to see a beautiful old piece that I stripped down to the raw wood.
 It’s a show stopper!
 Raw wood furniture is really becoming popular with the farmhouse style.

 Did you like this makeover?
-Let me know… drop me a comment, opinion or just say “Hello” in the comment section below.
+Let me know… drop me a comment, opinion or say hi in the comment section below.